angemi97/Music-Streaming-App/README.md

 # **About this project**

 >The purpose of this Java Project is to build a music streaming app.
-In this phase, the back end of the service is made and executed from the command line, where a consumer (client) is connected to multiple servers in order to download a song they like.
-In phase two, the client side app is implemented using android studio.
+In [phase one](Project), the back end of the service is made and executed from the command line, where a consumer (client) is connected to multiple servers in order to download a song they like.
+In [phase two](Aggelis), the client side app is implemented using android studio.

 # **Contents**
 - [**About this project**](#about-this-project)